Manage Data Discoverability (Tutorial)

 1. In the Advanced Filters field, click the arrow to open the drop-down list.

-A. In the Public Releases Group, click Release Name.
+A. In the Public Releases group, click Release Name.

 B. In the Release Name dialog box, find and select the name of your Data App or publication: